marcus-yeagle/grebble/README.md

 You can also type messages directly from your phone:

 1. Open the Pebble app on your phone
-2. Go to the Grok app settings
+2. Go to the Grebble app settings
 3. Use the "Send Message" section to type a message
 4. Tap "Send to Watch" — the message will be sent to Grok and the response will appear on your watch